digicatapult/sqnc-documentation/docs/hyproof/api-flow.md

 ---

-### HyProof Api Flow: Prerequisites: Setting Up Node Aliases
+### HyProof Api Flow: Prerequisites: Setting Up Aliases

 The values set for each persona are your choice, they should provide a recognisable value in response bodies.